Tools to Focus

 The output from the shell commands shouldn’t return anything, so we don’t need to display their output.
 If I use shell-command

 , the output is too small, and Emacs uses the mini-buffer.
-Since I don’t want to wait on the AppleScripts, we need to use async-shell-command
+Since I don’t want to wait on the AppleScript, we need to use async-shell-command

-, however, this always displays a buffer of the output.
+, but this always displays a buffer of the output.

 My ha-focus--command